Eldurkar/CarND-Behavioral-Cloning-P3-keras/README.md

 2. Teaching the vehicle to steer and accelerate/brake autonomously.
 Since there are no obstacles/traffic on this test track, it can be used to investigate how the throttle may also be autonomously controlled.
-3. Play around with more data augumentation techniques to increase the accuracy.
+3. Usage of more data augumentation techniques to increase the accuracy.